Skip to main content

 Potential Side Effects

-• Insomnia if taken late in the evening
+• Insomnia at high doses if taken too late (paradoxical in some individuals)

 Drug & Supplement Interactions

-• Cholinesterase inhibitors (donepezil) — may have additive cholinergic effects
+• Cholinesterase inhibitors (donepezil) — potential additive cholinergic effects

 Check Phosphatidylserine interactions with other supplements →